About this project.

 Heiltsuk, Haida, Nuxalk, Tlingit, Makah, Tsimshian, Nuu-chah-nulth, Kwakwaka'wakw, and Coast Salish cultures conduct a ceremony demonstrating the importance of equanimity.
 Someone calls a Potlatch whenever they have more than any other.
 Everything is given away, even clothing.
 The community returns items necessary for survival and in that way, wealth is redistributed and harmony demonstrated.

-I have a deep connection to indigenous of Turtle Island through my relationship and volunteer work with several nations and families.
-Missisquoi Abenaki, Anishenabek, and Taino have informed my relationship to community and my limited understanding of indigenous culture is behind some of the imagery represented in a particular painting series.
+My connection to indigenous of Turtle Island is through my relationships with Missisquoi Abenaki, Anishenabek, and Taino families has taught me the value of community.
 These nations exhibit a similar attitude about acquiring things as individuals and about beloved communities where sharing is inherent.
 The more formal ceremony such as the potlatch is mirrored in Anishebabek and Abenaki with a less formal practice of give-away.
 Here are some examples.
-When I asked Kitgan Zibi artist Irene Jerome’s family why they don’t have a single basket of her making, they said that as long as they are still making them, it is unnecessary to collect them like a museum, so they give them away or sell them.
-If a person openly admires an item of clothing or adornment, the item is gifted to that person.
-When hunters bring a moose in, everyone in the community has a share.
+When I asked Kitgan Zibi artist Irene Jerome’s family why they don’t have a single basket of her making, they said that as long as they are still making them, it is unnecessary to collect them like a museum, so they let them go.
+If a person admires an item of clothing or adornment, the item is gifted to that person.
+When hunters bring a moose in, everyone in the community has a share, elders first.
 Today, at Missisquoi Abenaki Tribal Center, there is a food pantry for everyone regardless of their indigenous or immigrant status.
 Currently the pantry serves 500 families in Franklin County.

 The process for the project began several years ago at a forum at the Brooklyn Museum of Art Elizabeth A. Sackler Center for Feminist Art.
 I was struck by the all women audience, drawn to a discussion about museum acquisitions and art documentation.
 More to the point of this project, every artist who spoke from the audience expressed concern over how to manage their body of work.
 All were late career artists and concerned about legacy and storage.
 After many years of exhibiting my work so that it is in the public eye, I have come to the conclusion that a give-away is the most practical way to manage and expose the work to the public.
 It is also the most appropriate way to honor them, my efforts and the joy it can bring to others.
 This resolves the issue of storing, documenting and exhibiting over 300 works of art and forever places the work in the public eye.
 There is an inter-generational responsibility to preserve an original artwork.
 The legacy is a contract that participants shall not sell or otherwise profit from the art piece, it then becomes a perpetual give-away and potentially, perpetually decentralized.
 Paintings are concentrated in the collections of private investors and museums’ and other institutions’ storage, controlling art legacy.
 This project decentralizes art and puts the onus on each participant to manage the art legacy.